Sponsored Content from General Code

 Government Technology (GT).
 "Is User-Centered Government Really Attainable?"
 Govtech.com, (Accessed May 2020).

 Top image: User-centric zoning.
 Photo courtesy General Code.

 About the Content Author and Sponsor: General Code

-General Code is a recognized leader in creating custom digital solutions designed to ensure that municipal, building and zoning code information is clearly presented and easily accessible to local communities.
-By intelligently connecting ordinances, zoning code and other vital information in a digital environment, our 3,000+ client communities can more effectively address common challenges and actively support opportunities for growth.
+General Code is a recognized leader in creating custom digital solutions designed to ensure that municipal, building, and zoning code information is clearly presented and easily accessible to local communities.
+By intelligently connecting ordinances, zoning codes, and other vital information in a digital environment, our 3,000+ client communities can more effectively address common challenges and actively support growth opportunities.